New England Revolution: Plans for a soccer-specific stadium

+On November 12, 2024, Massachusetts legislature announced that a provision stipulating the removal of the Everett 43-acre parcel of land's "Designated Port Area" distinction had been included in the economic development bond bill.

 Player development

 Reserves

 On October 9, 2019, the club announced the formation of a reserve team, New England Revolution II, in USL League One that would begin play in the 2020 season and that they would play at Gillette Stadium in Foxborough.
 On November 25, 2019, the club announced its first manager, Clint Peay.

+The club announced on December 6, 2021, that it was joining the inaugural 21-team MLS Next Pro season starting in 2022.

 Academy system

 The New England Revolution Academy is an elite youth development program fully-funded by the senior club and recognized by U.S. Soccer as one of the top 10 youth development programs in the country.
 Competing in MLS Next, a successor to the U.S. Soccer Development Academy, the Revolution Academy provides local players throughout Greater Boston and beyond (regardless of their financial situation) a pathway to a professional career.

 All Revolution youth team home matches are played at Gillette Stadium.
 However, due to scheduling conflicts, some home matches in the past have been hosted at the B.M.C.
 Durfee High School in Fall River, Massachusetts, and the Fruit Street Fields (located in Hopkinton, Massachusetts).

-Since 2010 when Diego Fagúndez became the Revolution's first ever MLS Homegrown Player Rule signing, the Revolution have promoted several other youth prospects from their academy team, including Scott Caldwell, Zachary Herivaux, Justin Rennicks, Noel Buck, and Damian Rivera.
+Since 2010 when Diego Fagúndez became the Revolution's first ever MLS Homegrown Player Rule signing, the Revolution have promoted several other youth prospects from their academy team, including Scott Caldwell, Zachary Herivaux, Justin Rennicks, Noel Buck, Esmir Bajraktarević, and Damian Rivera.

+On January 2, 2025, New England Revolution sold academy prospect Esmir Bajraktarevic to Dutch club PSV Eindhoven in a deal reportedly worth up to $6 million.